SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/MetaCodable.md

 - Allows to create custom decoding/encoding strategies with ``HelperCoder`` and using them with ``CodedBy(_:)``. i.e. ``LossySequenceCoder`` etc.
 - Allows specifying different case values with ``CodedAs(_:_:)`` and case value/protocol type identifier type different from `String` with ``CodedAs()``.
 - Allows specifying enum-case/protocol type identifier path with ``CodedAt(_:)`` and case content path with ``ContentAt(_:_:)``.
+- Allows decoding/encoding enums that lack distinct identifiers for each case data with ``UnTagged()``.
 - Allows to ignore specific properties/cases from decoding/encoding with ``IgnoreCoding()``, ``IgnoreDecoding()`` and ``IgnoreEncoding()``.
 - Allows to use camel-case names for variables according to [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/#general-conventions), while enabling a type/case to work with different case style keys with ``CodingKeys(_:)``.
 - Allows to ignore all initialized properties of a type/case from decoding/encoding with ``IgnoreCodingInitialized()`` unless explicitly asked to decode/encode by attaching any coding attributes, i.e. ``CodedIn(_:)``, ``CodedAt(_:)``,